 - pause: "he died happily" vs "he died, happily"

 - Kinesics: body-motion, gestures accompanying language and contributing

 - Proxemics (use of space, proximity between speakers)

 - Pragmatics: language users' shared knowledge, attitudes, beliefs, presuppositions, physical surroundings, context/situation

 of an utterance

-- Deictics: a form of both pragmatics and kinesics interested in the use of words like this/that, here/there and accompanying physical gestures (pointing with a finger) which could mean entirely different things when used in different physical or other settings.
+- Deictics/Deixis: a form of both pragmatics and kinesics concerning the use of words like this/that, here/there, me, them, those, etc and accompanying physical gestures (pointing with a finger) which could mean entirely different things when used in different physical or other settings.
 Pointing toward an object with a finger and uttering a sound may have constituted the first act of naming and the association of a sound and a physical gesture with an object of the material world.

 - principle of least effort: tendency to economy, efficiency

 - external pressures: social, economic, political, historical and other factors